-After arriving in India, Indiana Jones is asked by a desperate village to find a mystical stone.
-He agrees, and stumbles upon a secret cult plotting a terrible plan in the catacombs of an ancient palace.
+In 1935, Indiana Jones arrives in India, still part of the British Empire, and is asked to find a mystical stone.
+He then stumbles upon a secret cult committing enslavement and human sacrifices in the catacombs of an ancient palace.

 Jonathan Ke Quan

-A cybernetic warrior from a post-apocalyptic future travels back in time to protect a 19-year old drifter and his future wife from a most advanced robotic assassin and to ensure they both survive a nuclear attack.
+A cybernetic warrior from a post-apocalyptic future travels back in time to protect a 25-year old drifter and his future wife from a most advanced robotic assassin and to ensure they both survive a nuclear attack.

-A human-looking indestructible cyborg is sent from 2029 to 1984 to assassinate a waitress, whose unborn son will lead humanity in a war against the machines, while a soldier from that war is sent to protect her at all costs.
+A seemingly indestructible android is sent from 2029 to 1984 to assassinate a waitress, whose unborn son will lead humanity in a war against the machines, while a soldier from that war is sent to protect her at all costs.

 John McClane is now almost a full-blown alcoholic and is suspended from the NYPD.
 But when a bomb goes off in the Bonwit Teller Department Store the police go insane trying to figure out what's going on.
 Soon, a man named Simon calls and asks for McClane.
 Simon tells Inspector Walter Cobb that McClane is going to play a game called "Simon Says".
 He says that McClane is going to do the tasks he assigns him.
-If not, he'll blow off another bomb.
+If not, he'll set off another bomb.
 With the help of a Harlem electrician, John McClane must race all over New York trying to figure out the frustrating puzzles that the crafty terrorist gives him.
-But when a bomb goes off in a subway station right by the Federal Reserve (the biggest gold storage in the world) things start to get heated up.Written by
+But when a bomb goes off in a subway station right by the Federal Reserve (the biggest gold storage in the world) things start to get heated.Written by

 See more »

 75 of 85 people found this review helpful.